 - Event+ 25-48 hours: We ask that you go back to school and, if you are able, take any child that has not yet been picked up by their parent/guardian for which you are identified on their parent’s Top Ten list.

-- Event +48 hours and beyond: All unaccompanied minors will be transferred to the Bainbridge High School where a Family Reunification Center will be established to ensure the safety of children.
-This Family Reunification Center will be staffed with background checked professionals and volunteers.
+- Event +48 hours and beyond: All unaccompanied minors will be transferred to the Bainbridge High School where a Child Reunification Center will be established to ensure the safety of children.
+This Child Reunification Center will be staffed with background checked professionals and volunteers.

 When registering your child for extra-curricular activities, please be proactive and ask what their procedures are in case of an emergency or disaster.